baihacker/pe/README.md

 -----------
 * pe: Including all the files.
 * pe.hpp: The file for generating precompile header.
+* pe_algo: Algorithms.
 * pe_base: Some pre-including headers.
 Some macros and typedef.
-Some basice inline functions.
+Some basic inline functions.
 * pe_bi: Big integer whose base is 1 << 30.
 * pe_bi32: Big integer whose base is 1 << 32.
 * pe_bit: Bit operation tricks.